-Mobile app developers create apps using languages such as Java, C, C++. iOS apps are created using Swift, Object Pascal and Objective C. There are also other languages and a whole system of Integrated Development Environments (IDE) to develop mobile applications.
-Even though there are diversified development platforms, the basics of a mobile application is to serve as an interface to internet applications or services on mobile.
+Mobile app developers create apps using languages such as Java, C, C++. iOS apps are created using Swift, Object Pascal, and Objective C. There are also other languages and a whole system of Integrated Development Environments (IDE) to develop mobile applications.
+Even though there are diversified development platforms, the basics of a mobile application are to serve as an interface to internet applications or services on mobile.

 Apart from the trend, developing blockchain apps is also the need of an hour.
 Decentralized application services are being offered by various blockchain developers.
 Decentralized mobile app development is beginning to grow as a movement against the backdrop of rising threats of data privacy.
 Another notorious trouble it handles is the issue of transparency; the way big internet giants treat user data.
 As Dapps promise to keep user information under complete control of their own, they would be certainly popular.
-Adoption of decentralized mobile app development will be higher in upcoming times due to this facet.
+The adoption of decentralized mobile app development will be higher in upcoming times due to this facet.

-DApps is the future of both mobile and web application.
-There are strong reasons backing this idea.
+DApps is the future of both mobile and web applications.
+There are strong reasons for backing this idea.
 Apart from being distributed and transparent, DApps are flexible and resilient.
 Above all, a superior incentivization structure supported by cryptocurrencies is too appealing to be sidelined.
 DApp Fund CEO, David Johnston predicted that DApps “will someday surpass the world’s largest software corporations”.
 The propounder of Johnston’s Law also pointed out the advantage specifics of decentralized applications as utility, user-base and network valuation.
 Decentralized mobile app development is based on the ideology behind this law.

-Compared to conventional mobile app, DApp is always a profitable model for developers.
+Compared to the conventional mobile app, DApp is always a profitable model for developers.
 Since the fundamental of the latter is based on tokens or currency, any contributor can benefit from the network.
 Furthermore, the open-source model of these apps let any Decentralised mobile App development by anybody a profitable venture.
-This ensures strong growth in developmental aspects of DApp platforms.
+This ensures strong growth in the developmental aspects of DApp platforms.
 No developer who contributed can go unrewarded in this ecosystem.

-A smart-contract is a set of predefined protocols that need to be fulfilled by the DAapp in order to integrate with the blockchain.
+A smart contract is a set of predefined protocols that need to be fulfilled by the DAapp to integrate with the blockchain.
 Once these conditions are fulfilled, a token can be issued.
 This token is stored on the DApp as its value.
 In this process, a whole infrastructure of self-sustaining DApp develops, providing incentives to every developer in the network.
 Also, apart from being a profitable venture, DApps offer a secure alley to developers with strict authentication processes.
 Such apps can never fail unless they are pre-programmed to do so.
 A DApp, once created, will always exist.

 DApps are to grow and the sharp rise is just beginning.
-However, there are certain limitations that make it lackadaisical.
+However, certain limitations make it lackadaisical.
 The primary roadblock of DApps is their low capacity to execute transactions at a time.
 Compared to traditional apps, decentralized apps cannot fulfill the requirement of real-time businesses that deal with millions of customers.
 Now, for DApp developers, this aspect has transformed as a mammoth task.

 Conventional mobile apps beat DApps only in capacity parameters of handling executions.
 Apart from this limitation, they are ready to handle verticals that prioritize security and transparency.
-While developers are trying to provide leeways to the problem, blockchain is growing as a parallel ecosystem to internet.
-In mobile industry, several blockchain based smartphones are on pipeline to hit the market.
-Along with it, mobile DApp development will dig deeper grounds in coming times, becoming the next technology buzz.
+While developers are trying to provide leeways to the problem, blockchain is growing as a parallel ecosystem to the internet.
+In the mobile industry, several blockchain based smartphones are on pipeline to hit the market.
+Along with it, mobile DApp development will dig deeper grounds in the coming times, becoming the next technology buzz.